DoD-Platform-One/bb-common/README.md

 The package should now be using all shared network policies and will now have the ability to use shorthand network policies for any package specific policies.

+### Testing

+This project is using the unittests plugin for helm which can be installed by following the documentation [here](https://github.com/helm-unittest/helm-unittest?tab=readme-ov-file#install).

+In order to run the tests execute the following command:

+`cd chart && helm unittest .`

 ####  Future State

 In the future the following items will likely also be integrated into this library chart: